InformaticsMatters/nextflow-pcluster/README.md

 2. Create a cluster
 3. Connect (SSH) to the cluster head node and run your Nextflow workflow
 4. Repeat step 3 until done
+5. Delete the cluster to avoid AWS charges

 ## Getting started
 Start from a suitable (ideally Python 3.8 host or better)